Whatsapp Icon

 Gardening with Protection

 Gardening can be made safe by choosing to do so either early in the morning or later in the day.
-Its important to wear protective clothing, gloves, and hats, as well as applying ample sunscreen to exposed skin areas to ensure maximum protection from UV rays.
+It's important to wear protective clothing, gloves, and hats, as well as applying ample sunscreen to exposed skin areas to ensure maximum protection from UV rays.

 Modifying your activities to suit your health condition does not mean compromising on quality of life.
 With the right precautions and by choosing suitable activities, skin cancer patients can lead a fulfilling and active lifestyle.
 Remember to always consult with your healthcare provider before starting any new exercise routine.